Join us for the

 NSW Sprint Orienteering Championships

 Courses will be set to a winning time of 12 to 15 minutes.
-Age classes will range from under 10’s to over 80’s.
+Age classes will range from under 10’s to over 90’s and have been set by ONSW standards.
+A detailed outline of courses and classes available can be viewed here.

-The Championships will be contested across the morning with start times pre-allocated to each entrant and published in the week preceding the event.
+The Championships will be contested across the morning (from 8:30am) with start times pre-allocated to each entrant and published in the week preceding the event.

 We would love to recognise the schools, clubs as well as Scout and Guide groups whose members enter online and participate in any of the Bandaged Bear BOOST courses i.e. the NSW Championships, wheelchair and JUST FOR FUN courses are all included.